hongd13/Chagas-Disease-Prediction/README.md

 # Chagas-Disease-Prediction

-<i> This README file contains a comprehensive summary of the development process, results analysis, and key findings from the Jupyter Notebook. </i>
+<i> This README file contains a comprehensive summary of the development process, results analysis, and key findings from the Jupyter Notebook within the master branch. </i>

 ## Introduction
 This machine-learning project aims to produce a